 Each teardrop has a small eye of the opposite color.
 This symbolizes the all-seeing eye of the wise carp.
 It further represents the truth that all things are connected and are a part of each other, making this a true symbol of perfect harmony.
 This is the authentic representation of tai chi.

-Distinguishing the Symbols
+Distinguishing the Signs

 In your quest to find the right medium for your yin yang symbol, you'll run across many other variations of this symbol.
 Some transpose the positions of black and white with the movement changed to that of counter-clockwise.
 A few even turn the teardrops from a vertical orientation to a horizontal one.
 While these are artistic expressions of the tai chi symbol, they aren't the true representations of the flow of yin yang energy.